raymondkiu/fqtk/README.md

-# fqtk
+# fqtk: a toolkit to perform common tasks on FASTQ reads
-fqtk: a toolkit to perform common tasks on FASTQ readsincluding renaming identifiers, printing FASTQ statistics and converting FASTQ to FASTA.
+fqtk: a toolkit to perform common tasks on FASTQ reads including renaming identifiers, printing FASTQ statistics and converting FASTQ to FASTA.
 This program is written purely in Bash.

 ## Usage
 ```